 Cherry Blossoms Shingashi River – Kawagoe is just 31 minutes from Ikebukuro, Tokyo, on the Tobu Tojo line.
 It is a popular tourist town.
 One of Kawagoe’s most spectacular spots to enjoy “sakura” is out the back of Hikawa shrine, where the cherry blossoms line the Shingashi River.
 Until recent years it was mainly locals and off-the-beaten-track tourists who enjoyed its splendor, but nowadays the cherry blossom attract thousands of admirers.

 One of the reasons it is such a popular cherry blossom viewing spot is because you can get a photo of a paddle boat being steered down the river under the blossoms, by a man in a festival happi coat and a traditional sugegasa hat.
 Moreover, if you time it right you get to see a stunning river of pink petals, as per the above photo.
 There are some more pictures of the pink river near the bottom of the post.
 In addition, you can even see the cherry blossoms at night as they are lit up.
-The featured image above is an official photo from Hikawa Shrine’s Facebook page.
-And while the cherry blossoms are in full bloom you can also view them at night until 10 pm as they light lanterns along the riverside walkway:
+The featured image above is from Hikawa Shrine’s Facebook page.

 Cherry Blossoms Shingashi River

 - Shingashi River Sakura at the back of Kawagoe Hikawa Shrine